frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/faq/stock/how-to-set-end-of-life.md

 __For Example__, Different food products can have different End-of Life dates depending upon its ability to preserve its original taste and form.
 A packaged cake may have a shelf-life of 1 month.
 This means that you can mention its ‘End-of-life’ as the date which is one month after the date of manufacturing.
 Similarly, cakes made at a bakery without air-tight packing may have its End-of-Life date after 2 days of manufacturing it.

+In ERPNext, when the product reaches its EOL, it is not allowed in any transactions.